mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 AGAIN MOVED
 **Active stance of research:**  There is an increasing stream of research work which places the researcher as an agent of change in a complex world where the need for systemic change is apparent and urgent.

-### Why not use constructivism / constructionism

-COMPRESS THIS - ALMOST DROP TOTALLY - NOTE THE GENERAL ALIGNMENT OF CONSTRUCTIONISM WITH DBR METHODS

-Hay describes DBR thus "learning occurs within a context of use, learning is frequently collaborative, learning as authentic, learning as inquiry-based not transmission-based" [@hay_constructivism_2001] p.
-3. Thus the broad claims are in alignment with wider socio cultural approaches.

-Cobb [-@cobb_where_1994] identifies two broad schools of constructivism, one focusing more on individual cognitive processes which follows the work of Piaget and the other drawing on the academic lineage of Vygotsky which locates knowledge formation as a cultural activity.

-NOTE - THERE IS IMPORTANT WORK HERE ON AUTENTICITY- and the potential tensions with agency - ie if authenticity is working a the elbows of professionals, students have less ownership over the process.  [@hay_constructivism_2001, p.
-34]

-**Constructionism as applied learning and design  theory**

-Much of the foundational literature on game making names constructionism as a guiding theory  (Harel and Papert, 1991; Kafai and Burke, 2015; Kafai and Resnick, 1996).

-Constructionism as a movement has done important work in creating design guidelines but much weaker as either an underlying theoretical or analytical framework.

-Some PhD studies, many from MIT,  use it as a guiding theory [Roque]

-It can be viewed as a design technique based on constructivist roots [@kynigos_constructionism]

-Constructionism is also described as  a theory of learning by Noss [@noss2015reconstructing] rather than a methodology.

 <!-- NOTE Investigate more
 https://dspace.mit.edu/handle/1721.1/131022/discover?query=constructionism&submit=Go&filtertype_0=department&filter_relational_operator_0=authority&filter_0=845e039612ff85b8394b5ef42a7f3aa7 -->